JUAS-tutorials/xsuite-installation/README.md

     - Provide a Unix username and its associated password
     - The terminal will become the Ubuntu one, you now have a Linux system
 - In the Ubuntu terminal, run `sudo apt install ca-certificates wget`.
 This installs the tools to download files directly from the terminal
-- Download the Miniforge for Linux (version as of 2024-12-30)
+- Download the latest Miniforge for Linux
     - `wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh`
 - Make the file executable and run it
     - `chmod +x Miniforge3-Linux-x86_64.sh`